mikehdt/SMS-Demo/README.md

 It uses [devkitSMS](https://github.com/sverx/devkitSMS) as a basis for doing all its fancy stuff.

-Code is compiled with [SDCC](http://sdcc.sourceforge.net/) `4.1.0` (`4.1.12+` nightlies are also compatible, but will need the `--sdcccall 0` flag to be added in `scripts/build.bat`.
-However, I found the nightlies had _massive_ problems with the Emulicious debugger bridge to VScode where variable values were completely wrong and would appear and disappear almost randomly.
-I've gone back to `4.1.0` stable for the time being.
-I really appreciate Calindro's efforts on helping investigate this issue from the Emulicious side).
+Code is compiled with [SDCC](http://sdcc.sourceforge.net/) `4.1.0` .
+The SDCC `4.2.0` release changes a lot of things.
+Currently the C debugging is broken between Emulicious / VSCode, as well as seemingly any places I've used inline assembly.
+So `4.1.0` is needed for now.

 The [bmp2tile](https://github.com/maxim-zhao/bmp2tile) project is included here for compiling assets, but I might move it to be an external dep later.
 For cross-platform support later, the [png2tile](https://github.com/yuv422/png2tile) looks like a great starting point.